You want a tent that you can set up instantly when you arrive at camp. That’s why you’re reading our best instant tents review!

-Quechua market their tent as a “2-second pop-up” and while it’ll take a little longer than that to get it fully set up, you can expect to have the tent up within a minute.
+Quechua market their instant camping tent as a “2-second pop-up” and while it’ll take a little longer than that to get it fully set up, you can expect to have the instant camping tent up within a minute.
 Take it out of the bag, unhook some clasps, and let the tent pop into shape.
 Voila!

-Setting up the other pop-up tents from Ayamaya and Coleman is also far easier than with regular tents.
-The Ayamaya model however can be difficult to break down and might need two people to get it easily packed away.
+The pop-up tents from Ayamaya and Coleman are some of the easiest tents to setup.
+The Ayamaya instant camping tent however can be difficult to break down and might need two people to get it easily packed away.

-The Ubon pop-up model is also easy to set up but the value is in the ease of breaking the tent away and putting it back into the bag which can be down in under two minutes.
+The instant Ubon pop-up tent is also easy to set up but the value is in the ease of breaking the tent away and putting it back into the bag which can be down in under two minutes.